 By Kristi Cook

 At summer’s end, garden tools and seeds are stored away as farmers go inside to wait out the cold days of winter.
 However, you don’t have to tuck away your garden just yet.
 Instead, learn how to extend growing season and switch to a winter garden filled with lush, succulent greens, crisp radishes, and candy sweet carrots.
 All you need are seeds, a bit of planning, and a simple box or low tunnel.
+Although, another gardening option is to use an indoor hydroponic gardening system, which is discussed in a separate article on this site.

 What Grows In the Cold?